Can I get a basic bank account for bankrupts?

 Not only that, but you'll also benefit from the help of your own Money Manager, who's there to help you budget and take care of any other concerns you have regarding your finances.

 And you'll never be charged for missed payments or going overdrawn - all you'll pay is a straightforward monthly fee.
-The thinkmoney Personal Account is available for £17.50 a month (or £24.50 for a joint account).
+The thinkmoney Managed Current Account is available for £17.50 a month (or £24.50 for a joint account).